cloudnativelabs/kube-router/README.md

 [![Build Status](https://travis-ci.org/cloudnativelabs/kube-router.svg?branch=master)](https://travis-ci.org/cloudnativelabs/kube-router)
 [![Gitter chat](http://badges.gitter.im/kube-router/Lobby.svg)](https://gitter.im/kube-router/Lobby)

-Kube-router is a distributed load balancer, firewall and router for Kubernetes clusters.
-It gives your cluster a unified control plane for features that would typically be provided by two or three separate software projects.
+Kube-router is a distributed load balancer, firewall and router for Kubernetes.
+Kube-router can be configured to provide on each cluster node:

+- a IPVS/LVS based service proxy on each node for *ClusterIP* and *NodePort* service types, providing service discovery and load balancing
+- an ingress firewall for the pods running on the node as per the defined Kubernetes network policies using iptables and ipset
+- a BGP router to advertise and learn the routes to the pod IP's for cross-node pod-to-pod connectivity

 ## Project status